Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 3. **Image and Video Support:** Canva Docs to Decks allows you to upload your own images or select from Canva's library of stock photos and illustrations.
 Users can also use the "Text to Image" function to search for images.<br/> Images can be customized by resizing, cropping, and applying filters and effects.<br/> Canva Docs to Decks also lets you add videos to your designs; you can either upload your own or choose from Canva's video library.
 You can edit your videos by trimming them, adding text overlays, and applying filters and effects.
 YouTube videos can also be added.<br/>

-4. **Collaboration Features:** Individuals or groups can use Canva Docs to Docs to collaborate effectively on a project or task.
-Canva Decks to Docs has collaboration features such as real-time editing, commenting and feedback, and file sharing that help to streamline the design process and improve team collaboration.<br/>
+4. **Collaboration Feature:** Individuals or groups can use Canva Docs to Decks to collaborate effectively on a project or task.
+Canva Docs to Decks has collaboration features such as real-time editing, commenting and feedback, and file sharing that help to streamline the design process and improve team collaboration.<br/>

 5. **Integration With Google Drive:**
 Canva Docs to Decks is fully integrated with Google Drive, which means it can connect to your account and directly import your documents, images, and videos into Canva for easy transformation into professional-looking slides.<br/>